laistie/Santander-bootcamp-2022/README.md

 # Santander Bootcamp

 During July of 2022, I studied some fullstack-related things in Digital Innovation One (DIO)'s platform.
-There were 5 modules, each divided in many classes; from git basics to frameworks, I'd say until now - I'm currently at module II - it has been pretty useful and I could learn a lot from the courses.
+There were 5 modules, each divided in many classes; from git basics to frameworks, I'd say until now - I'm currently at module III - it has been pretty useful and I could learn a lot from the courses.